 Bad: ConnectionManager XmlHelper Good: Connection XmlDocument, XmlNode, etc.

-If a class doesn’t represent something easily comprehensible, consider a concrete metaphor.
+If a class doesn’t represent something concrete, consider a metaphor.

 Bad: IncomingMessageQueue CharacterArray SpatialOrganizer Good: Mailbox String Map